Academic and Fee Policy

 |Important: in addition to the above:

-› Student Health Insurance Plan (SHIP) is $1,044 per semester.
+› Student Health Insurance Plan (SHIP) is $1,254 per semester for the 2014-2015 school year.
 Undergraduate students enrolled in 12+ credits and graduate students enrolled in 9+ credits and all International students must be covered by the university’s SHIP or may waive SHIP if they provide evidence of comparable coverage.
 Student athletes must be covered by SHIP and may not waive this coverage.
 Please see the Student Health Insurance Plan site to learn about waiving SHIP

 › NEW students and students returning after two or more years will be charged a $25 Student ID Card fee